 II.C.
 Program Coordinator

 II.C.1.
-There must be a program coordinator.
+There must be administrative support for program coordination.
 (Core)

-II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core)
+II.C.1.a) The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.